MailTape/MailTape-v1/_posts/2018-09-23-Flavien-Berger.md

 track6_color: dreamy
 track7_color: rough
 illustrator: Pierre-Julien Fieux
+fbPic: fbPic324.png
+musiColor: musiColor324.png
+description: >-
+  This morning, we have the immense pleasure to invite Flavien Berger.
+Following his work since a while, at the occasion of his new album he takes the time to share with us a somewhat of a nostalgic morning trip.
+From past to present, change appears to be the main theme here.
+Maybe because of the context of this episode.
+It’s not a mystery anymore, earth is on the verge of a collapse.
+We can’t keep on, there’s a urgent need to change our way of living.
+Here are some vibes to help you find the energy to fight with love.
 ---
 <p id="introduction">This morning, we have the immense pleasure to invite [Flavien Berger](https://paneuropeanrecording.bandcamp.com/album/contre-temps-2).
 Following his work since a while, at the occasion of his new album he takes the time to share with us a somewhat of a nostalgic morning trip.
 From past to present, change appears to be the main theme here.
 Maybe because of the context of this episode.
 It's not a mystery anymore, earth is on the verge of a collapse.
 We can't keep on, there's a urgent need to change our way of living.
 Here are some vibes to help you find the energy to fight with love.</p>